Is Iceland on your bucket list?

 Iceland impressive landscapes of glaciers and mountains, ancient lava fields, and active volcanoes are just amazing and stunning.

 To tour or not to tour!
 I am not a big fan of guided tours.
 But the tours I highlighted are excellent and very informative.
-I highly recommend those tours and 4-5 stay
+I highly recommend those tours and a 3-5 stay in Iceland should be sufficient.
+The weather during the Summer in Iceland is unpredictable, here are some packing tips.

 After visiting Iceland, I can see why many people add it to their bucket list.
 It has everything you look for on vacation, beautiful landscapes, culture and history.